google/oss-fuzz/docs/new_project_guide.md

-# Setting up New Project
+# Setting up a New Project

 ## Prerequisites
 - [Integrate](ideal_integration.md) one or more [Fuzz Targets](glossary.md#fuzz-target)